-Online application for renewal of registration opens six to eight weeks before your registration expires.
-AHPRA will send you a reminder when your registration is due.
-Look out for this as confirmation that online renewal is open.
+Log into online service from the Ahpra registration renewal page or via the email reminders Ahpra sends out six to eight weeks before your registration is due.
+Look out for the email reminders as confirmation that online renewal is open.

-If you do not renew your general or non-practising registration by 31 May each year, or within the following one month late period, your name will be removed from the national register of practitioners and your registration will lapse in accordance with the National Law.
+If you do not renew your general or non-practising registration by 31 May each year, or within the following one month late period, your registration will lapse and your name will be removed from the national register of practitioners.

 Information about supporting documents required for registration is provided below.

-To notify AHPRA about your concerns regarding a health practitioner, go to Make a Notification.
+To notify Ahpra about your concerns regarding a health practitioner, go to Complaints or concerns.